 A UDIX has access to the full Figaro framework, and can use any of the notification mechanisms such as creating dialogs.

-Without framework access, a UDI only has two ways of displaying notifications to the user:
+Without framework access, a UDI has three ways of displaying notifications to the user:

 Creating toast